 HIV and hepatitis C virus (HCV) as well as other connective tissue diseases can mimic Sjogren’s.
 They should be ruled out.

 Why is Sjogren’s diagnosis so often delayed?

 Lack of medical education, misperceptions, and disinterest at all levels in the medical system cause Sjogren’s to be “missed and dismissed.”
 Few clinicians are trained to recognize even typical Sjogren’s presentations.

 Why aren’t there better tests to diagnose Sjogren’s?

 This will hopefully change soon.
-The SSF supports researchers who are looking for biomarkers specific to Sjogren’s.
+The Sjogren's Foundation supports researchers who are looking for biomarkers specific to Sjogren’s.
 These novel biomarkers could be game-changers.
-Being able to diagnose Sjogren’s early and accurately could make a profound difference in our understanding of the disease.
+Being able to diagnose Sjogren’s early and accurately could make a profound difference in our ability to research the disease.

 This website addresses Sjogren’s in adult patients.
 Diagnosis is different in the pediatric age group.
 Children with Sjogren’s often present without complaints of dryness.
 They often have recurrent swelling and inflammation of the parotid glands.
 The Sjogren's Foundation has published videos about Sjogren's in children and adolescents.